 Developers deploy resources locally via a reduced set of Amazon cloud services, such as Amazon Relational Database Service (RDS), Elastic Container Service (ECS) and Elastic Block Store (EBS).
 They can also create subnets to connect to an Amazon VPC hosted on Amazon's public cloud.

-There's object storage through a variant of Amazon S3, though it doesn't have the redundancy levels of the standard version.
+There's object storage through a variant of Amazon Simple Storage Service (S3); though, it doesn't have the redundancy levels of the standard version.
 Still, it uses the same S3 APIs, and you can distribute up to 96 TB of data across devices and servers on an Outpost.
 An administrator can create up to 100 buckets per Outpost, and data can be moved to and from a tethered AWS Region using AWS DataSync.

 Organizations can also integrate approved third-party providers as part of the AWS Service Ready Program.
 Dozens of companies are listed, including consulting partners and technology vendors like Citrix, Datadog and Trend Micro.